MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

   **Note:** When you change the *Build Definition* after selecting a repository, you might see a GUID value in the repository parameter.
 This is a refresh limitation of the build UI.
 Please select the repository again to correct this.

 - <a name="baseBranch">**Branch (Git):**</a> Select the branch that should be used to search for the baseline build.
-If you do note set a value, the last build targeting the currently built branch will be used when comparing policy values.
+If you do note set a value, the last build targeting the currently built branch will be used when comparing policy values, unless the build runs in the context of a pull request.
+In that case, the task looks for the last build targeting the pull request target branch if it cannot find a build for the currently built branch.
+See [Pull Request Policy](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/en-US/PullRequests.md#configuring-build-quality-checks) for more information.

   If the drop-down list is empty after selecting the *Repository*, please click the refresh icon to reload the list of available branches.
 Branches are shown with their Git ref name, e.g. refs/heads/master or refs/heads/myTopicBranch.
-See [Pull Request Policy](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/en-US/PullRequests.md#pull-request-policy) for examples for when using a different branch might be useful.

   **YAML: baseBranchRef** - (Optional) Default is empty.
 Provide a Git branch ref (e.g., *refs/heads/master*).